Temperature in warm inflation in non minimal kinetic coupling model: Introduction

 In this work we consider warm inflation in non minimal derivative coupling model.
-We investigate slow roll conditions and also the temperature of the universe during the warm inflation for general dissipative coefficient.
-We study the cosmological perturbations and, based on observational parameters from PLANK2013 data, determine the temperature of the universe at the end of slow roll warm inflation.
+In the second and third sections, based on our previous papers \cite{sadreh}, we review the nonminimal derivative coupling model in the presence of an additional radiation sector and investigate slow roll conditions.
+In the fourth section, the perturbations in the model are studied, and the discussion is conducted in such a way that the parameter extractable from the observations such as the spectral index acquire more utilizable and more general compact form with respect to \cite{noz}, where the perturbations of this model were also discussed.
+By employing PLANK2013 data, we use our results to obtain the temperature at the end of warm slow roll inflation.

-We use units $\hbar=c=1$ though the paper.
+We use units $\hbar=c=8\pi G=1$ though the paper.